Feb 27 - Online lecture with Margaret Hangan

 People of African descent first arrived in the southwest with the early Spanish explorers in the late 1500s as both free and enslaved persons.
 After the Mexican American war in 1848, early African American Mountain men such as Jim Beckworth roamed the west, and enslaved Africans accompanied their owners as they traveled to the gold fields in the Sierra Nevada Mountains before California entered the Union as a free state in 1850.

 In 1860 the first federal census of the Arizona Territory noted a very small percentage of "free" African Americans in Arizona.
-But by the 1890, the population of African Americans in Northern Arizona was significantly higher due to companies of U.S. Colored Troops (aka Buffalo Soldiers) being station at Fort Verde and Fort Whipple.
+But by the 1890's, the population of African Americans in Northern Arizona was significantly higher due to companies of U.S. Colored Troops (aka Buffalo Soldiers) being stationed at Fort Verde and Fort Whipple.
 Construction of the Atlantic and Pacific Railway was completed by 1882 opening Coconino County to ranching and logging interested, and homesteading.

 African Americans came west to homestead and take advantage of economic opportunities such as ranching where African American men worked as cooks and cowboys, and as laborers in construction and in the mills in Flagstaff.
 It was not until the 1920s, when the post-Civil War lumber industry of the south started to dramatically decline, that a diaspora of African Americans from the south to the northwestern lumber industry began as southern lumber companies, like the Louisiana based Cady Company left the south for better opportunities in California, Oregon, and Arizona.
 Soon lumber centered communities across Northern Arizona like Winslow, Flagstaff and Williams saw an influx of skilled African American workers to the area.